leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 axiom implies_intro : (p q : Prop) → (Proof p → Proof q) → Proof (Implies p q)
 ```

-This approach would give us a reasonable way of building assertions and proofs.
+This would give us a reasonable way of building assertions and proofs.
 Determining that an expression ``t`` is a correct proof of assertion ``p`` would then
 simply be a matter of checking that ``t`` has type ``Proof p``.